kysonic/platform/README.md

 ### Configuration

-Go to the src/config/ and copy index.example.js as index.js and configure your enviroment variables
+Go to the src/config/ and copy local.example.js as local.js and configure your environment variables